testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/test-data-options.md

 ---
 title: "Test Data in Steps"
-metadesc: " How to add test data in steps when tests are created using simple English in Testsigma"
+meta_desc: " How to add test data in steps when tests are created using simple English in Testsigma"
 order: 4.43
 page_id: "Test Data in Steps"
 warning: false